Business Administration & Management

 Online Business Administration & Management Programs

-In the 2018-2019 academic year, 2,725 schools offered some type of business administration and management program.
+In 2018-2019, 2,725 schools offered a business administration program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|